formdatacom/formdata-docs/docs/developers/embed.md

 You should place this in the page that you want the widget to be rendered.
 It must be called **after** the script loader.

 :::tip Tip
-See ful render code sample in the [quickstart guide](quickstart.md#5-embed-the-form-into-your-website-optional)
+See full render code sample in the [quickstart guide](quickstart.md#5-embed-the-form-into-your-website-optional)
 :::

 Let's look at the render options object: